(Photo by Macall Polay/©Warner Bros.)

 The Best Movies of 2021, Ranked by Tomatometer

-Movies achieve Certified Fresh status by maintaining a Tomatometer score of at least 75% after a minimum number of reviews, with that number depending on how the movie was released.
+Movies achieve Certified Fresh status by maintaining a steady Tomatometer score of at least 75% after a minimum number of reviews, with that number depending on how the movie was released.
 For wide releases (of which there were significantly fewer this year, as you can imagine), the minimum number of reviews is 80.
 For streaming or limited release movies, that number is 40.
 And finally, it’s 20 reviews for movies premiering on television.
-Across all release types, each movie needs at least five of its reviews to be written by Top Critics.
+Across all release types, each movie needs at least five of its reviews to be published by Top Critics.
 Once a movie goes Certified Fresh, the only way to lose it is by dropping below 70%.

 Adjusted Score: 74411%

 Critics Consensus: Although it traffics in familiar territory, Palmer is elevated by worthy themes and a strong ensemble led by an impressive Justin Timberlake.